lthoangg/lthoangg/README.md

 - 👋 Hi, I’m @lthoangg
 - 👀 I’m interested in Data Science, Data Engineer, Chatbot, AI
-- 🌱 I’m currently working at FTech as a AI Engineer
+- 🌱 I’m currently working at FTech as an AI Engineer
 - 💞️ I’m looking to collaborate on any fun projects
 - 📫 How to reach me?
   + Email: letronghoang00@gmail.com